-This post deals with a simple but hugely important topic: how to practice!
+This lesson deals with a simple but hugely important topic: how to practice.

 As a professional guitar instructor, it is my job to address various weaknesses in my students' playing and remedy the issue by constructing some kind of creative plan that will lift them out of a particular trapping.

 As any musician that continually challenges themselves already knows, patience is not only a virtue but an absolute part of the equation!
 I often encounter students who place lots of focus on a few small areas of their playing and unknowingly ignore other key elements that could use development.

 In this article, I offer you my suggestions to develop an intelligently crafted practice schedule that should help you on your way to get out of a rut and feel accomplished after every session.
 Every guitar player has uniquely different goals they would like to achieve sonically with their instrument, but most would agree on some fundamentals that need constant tweaking similar to a body builder at the gym.

 In no particular order, I would say some of these goals are fret board knowledge and recognition, music reading, rhythm, soloing, technique and improvisation.
 Hopefully none of these words offend anybody, especially the music reading!
 As unpopular as reading music on a five line staff has become on the electric guitar recently, the added benefits are abundant.